What is necrotising fasciitis?

 - Other: marine organisms (vibrio species, Aeromonas hydrophila, considered Type III in some reports) and fungal infections (candida and zygomycetes, type IV in some reports).

 Type I necrotising fasciitis

 Bacteria causing type 1 necrotising fasciitis include Staphylococcus aureus, Haemophilus, Vibrio and several other aerobic and anaerobic strains (Escherichia coli, Bacteroides fragilis).
 It is usually seen in older people or in patients affected by diabetes mellitus or other conditions.

 Type II necrotising fasciitis has been sensationalised in the media and is commonly referred to as a flesh-eating disease.
 It affects all age groups.
 Healthy people are also prone to infection with this group.

 Type III necrotising fasciitis

-Type III necrotising fasciitis is caused by Clostridia perfringens or less commonly Clostridia septicum.
+Type III necrotising fasciitis is caused by Clostridium perfringens or less commonly Clostridium septicum.
 It usually follows significant injury or surgery and results in gas under the skin: this makes a crackling sound called crepitus.
-IV drug users injecting “black tar” heroin subcutaneously can also be infected with clostridia and develop necrotising fasciitis.
+People who inject “black tar” heroin subcutaneously can also be infected with clostridia and develop necrotising fasciitis.

 Fungal necrotising fasciitis complicates traumatic wounds in immunocompromised people.